hsiaosiyuan0/jlua/README.md

 Here is a [demo](http://jlua.hsiaosiyuan.com), it will take a while for the browser to load the page since it has to load a large bundled js file, that file contains full code of the jlua compiler.
-Making a compiling service which runs jlua at server side can speed up the loading time, but it's limited by low memory vhost.
+Making a compiling service which runs jlua at server side can speed up the loading time, but it's limited by my low memory vhost.

 The demo is naturally built with jlua and [Vue.js](https://vuejs.org/), in other words we can use Lua within Single File Component, for example: